 As you examine what keeps your stress going

 Which of the stressors you listed in the outer cogs can you reduce to make your stress more manageable in the short-term

 Can you build on those to maintain lower stress levels most of the time?

-Tip: You may not completely eliminate stress from your life, but you can learn appropriate ways to manage stress.
+Tip: You may not eliminate stress from your life, but you can learn appropriate ways to manage stress.

 Tip: effective stress reduction and management is an ongoing process.
 Stress management is not a one-size fit all proposition.
 The strategies that work initially may not work long-term, but you can improve upon them over time.

 As an alternative to the Vicious Cogs worksheet, let's use four questions from Solution-Focused Brief Therapy (SFBT) to examine your stress.
 One of the principal assumptions of SFBT is that people are capable of problem-solving and managing their affairs.
 People are not the sum of their problems.
 Instead, the questions are reframed to fit the purpose of this blog post.

 What lifestyle changes have you made to reduce your stress?
 As you process the changes you have made, examine what worked well, what may need to be adjusted, and the things that didn't work, can those things be retooled for better outcomes?